Before We Go Into Eos Mining, Let’s Explain Eos:

-However, instead of a platform that is only meant for trading different currencies or commodities, EOS promises to be a real operating system that runs distributed applications.
+Unlike other platforms, that are only meant for trading different currencies or commodities, EOS promises to be a real operating system that runs distributed applications.

-This way, it will be able to serve millions of users who will not even need to know how it works behind the scenes.
+These users will not even need to know how it works behind the scenes…

 This is because of developer financing, marketing, etc.